 You will also learn how to work from a recovery oriented perspective that is strengths-based and client-centred.
 You will gain the skills and knowledge to become a practitioner in this sector which includes fields such as counselling, referral, advocacy and education/health promotion services.

 The outcomes for this course are the achievement of knowledge, skills and attributes to fulfil the role of workers who provide counselling, referral, advocacy and education/health promotion services to clients in relation to mental health issues.

-Potential job outcomes may include:
+Potential job opportunities may include:

 Mental Health Worker